h6ah4i/android-advancedrecyclerview/README.md

 License
 ---

-This library is licensed under the [Apache Software License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This library is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 See [`LICENSE`](LICENSE) for full of the license text.